 Streamline duplicative background screenings for personnel subject to public school and clearinghouse requirements.

-Reduce infant mortality and disparities in birth outcomes by increasing the capacity of Healthy Start to serve families at highest risk, including those experiencing perinatal depression, substance use and intimate partner violence.
+Reduce infant mortality and disparities in birth outcomes by increasing the capacity of Healthy Start.

-Develop policy and sustainable resources to support community action teams, mobile crisis teams, and provide mental health support services.
+Develop policy and resources to support community action teams and mobile crisis teams.

 Revise the eligibility requirements and parent fee structure in Florida KidCare to ensure continued access to preventative health care resources.